 Micronutrients refer to the vitamins, minerals, and phytonutrients that are present in food.
 Every whole food contains micronutrients.
 Some foods are particularly micronutrient-dense, such as “superfoods” like cacao, berries, and liver.

 Colorful fruits and vegetables are also a great source of antioxidants, a type of phytonutrient.
-Check out my lists of the best purple vegetables or the best green vegetables and some ideas on how to eat them.
+Check out my lists of the purple vegetables to try or the best green vegetables and some ideas on how to eat them.

 One of the big differences between real foods and processed foods is the amount of natural micronutrients.
 Where real whole foods are usually packed with micronutrients, processed foods and ultra-processed foods usually do not have many naturally-occurring micronutrients.